generalistcodes/gitvuesearch/README.md

-# Github Repository Search using vue+typescript
+# Github Repository Search using Vue+Typescript

 I originally wrote it using Vue 3, unfortunately some dependecies has incompatibility issues(babel, vue-template-compiler, jest)